coffeacloudberry/galleria/README.md

 ### Real Deployment

 The frontend can be deployed on any server, just install dependencies with `npm ci`.
-The backend (API endpoints) is designed to run on Vercel, but any server capable of executing a Node.js application should be okay.
-Most third party connections require an account.
+Some third party connections require an account.
 The good news is that most third parties are cost- and maintenance-free, so that you can focus on what really matters: photos, stories, adventures!

 ## Thanks